iluwatar/java-design-patterns/abstract-document/README.md

 ---
-title: "Abstract Document Design Pattern in Java: Comprehensive Guide and Examples"
+title: "Abstract Document Pattern in Java: Simplifying Data Handling with Flexibility"
+shortTitle: Abstract Document
 description: "Explore the Abstract Document design pattern in Java.
 Learn its intent, explanation, applicability, benefits, and see real-world examples to implement flexible and dynamic data structures."
 category: Structural
 language: en